 What's with the name?

-When looking for a creative way to name her company -- and let people know they were working with a scrappy Irish-American woman -- Nancy Fitzgerald did some heritage research.
-And this is what she found:
+When looking for a creative way to name my company -- and let people know they are working with a scrappy lass of Irish descent -- I did some heritage research.
+And this is what I found:

 Upon invading Ireland, he was named by the locals...
 Maurice FitzGerald (Maurice, the "son of" Gerald).

 As legend goes, the family castle once caught on fire.
-Thomas Fitzgerald, the infant heir, from whom the Earls of Desmond are descended, would have perished in his cradle had not a pet monkey broken his chain and preserved the baby from the flames.
-In remembrance of his escape, a grown Thomas later added the monkey to the family coat of arms.
+Thomas Fitzgerald, the infant heir, (from whom the Earls of Desmond are descended), would have perished in his cradle had not a pet monkey broken his chain and escaped with the baby, saving him from the flames.
+In remembrance of this escape, a grown Thomas later added the monkey to the family coat of arms.